oadultradeepfield/oadultradeepfield.github.io/_posts/2025-01-13-cs2040s-problem-sets-part-1.md

 # CS2040S Probem Sets Part 1

-> If you need your software to run twice as fast, hire better programmers.
-But if you need your software to run more than twice as fast, use a better algorithm.
+> _"If you need your software to run twice as fast, hire better programmers.
+But if you need your software to run more than twice as fast, use a better algorithm."_
 >
 > — _Software Lead at Microsoft (Cited from the Lecture)_